fortio/fortio/README.md

 There is also the GRPC health and ping servers, as well as the http->https redirector.

 ## Example use and output

+Note that recent versions of fortio, when run on the console, have colorized output (and JSON when ran in server environment).
+What's below is plain text from older versions.

 ### Start the internal servers